blbadger/blbadger.github.io/logistic-map.md

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_period_zoom4.png)

 And so on ad infinitum.
 An infinite number of smaller images of the original are found nested in the tiny logistic equation!
+Far from being unusual, the formation of fractals from nonlinear systems is the norm provided that they are dissipative and do not explode towards infinity.

+What does this mean with regards to chaotic systems?
+Impossible to solve, but in certain respects scale invariant such that the same patterns reappear at different scales.

 ### A logistic map from the Henon attractor